 Below are features that are deprecated or will be deprecated in the future.
 If, for some reason you are still using these features, please be sure that you transition to alternatives asap.

-- Identities: Some identities in core will be deprecated in 6.0.0 and removed in a subsequent point release version some time in 2019 (likely 6.0.2 or 6.1.0).
+- Identities: Some identities in core was deprecated in 6.0.0 and removed in a subsequent point release version some time in 2019.
 These identities include AIM, ICQ, YAHOO and others where the service has been terminated.
 If you would like your users to be able to use those identities in their user profile, you can use our User Identities plugin – but users will have to update their profile again with their identity data.
+[Update: This has already been completed.]

-- PLUGIN: Achievements – will be discontinued completely at some point in the 2nd half of 2019 and is no longer offered for sale at this time.
+- PLUGIN: Achievements – was discontinued in the 2nd half of 2019 and is no longer offered for sale at this time.

-- PLUGIN: Cubepoints – will be discontinued completely at some point in the 2nd half of 2019 and is no longer offered for sale at this time.
+- PLUGIN: Cubepoints – was discontinued in the 2nd half of 2019 and is no longer offered for sale at this time.

-Support for version PHP version 5.6.x will be deprecated in version 6.1.0 of Simple:Press and will be officially removed at the end of 2019.
+Support for version PHP version 5.6.x was removed at the end of 2019.
 This does not mean that Simple:Press will suddenly break or not run on PHP version 5.6.0 after 2019 – it just means that we will no longer test future development on that version or support it going forward.

-We are doing this because PHP version 5.6 no longer receives updates and security updates terminate at the end of 2018.
-So we strongly recommend that users move to PHP 7.1 sooner rather than later!
-Note that even PHP 7.0 will no longer receive security updates after Dec 2018!
-So if you need to transition, it is best to transition to 7.1 or 7.2 which are both currently being supported.
+We are doing this because PHP version 5.6 no longer receives updates and security updates were terminated at the end of 2018.
+So we strongly recommend that users move to PHP 7.3 or 7.4 sooner rather than later!
+Note that even PHP 7.0 no longer receives security updates – those were discontinued after Dec 2018!
+So if you need to transition, it is best to transition to 7.3 or 7.4 which are currently being supported.

-Simple:Press will continue to be tested in and support offered under PHP 7.0.
+Simple:Press will continue to be tested in and support offered under PHP 7.2 or later versions of the 7.x line.

 You can find out more about the PHP end-of-life and support schedule here: PHP end-of-life and support.